Speedweek forecast, Daytona 500 weather - NASCAR Talk | NBC Sports

 3:10 p.m.
 ET – Camping World Truck Series qualifying (FS1)

-Forecast: High of 72 degrees with a 57% chance of scattered thunderstorms.
+Forecast: Mostly cloudy with a high of 80 degrees with a 15% chance of rain.

 4:35 – 5:25 p.m.
 ET – Xfinity Series practice (FS1)

-Forecast: High of 70 degrees with a 46% chance of scattered thunderstorms.
+Forecast: Cloudy with a high of 72 degrees with a 24% chance of rain.

 7:30 p.m.
 ET – Camping World Truck Series race (FS1, MRN, SiriusXM NASCAR Radio)